rednafi/rednafi.com/content/misc/distil_git_logs_attached_to_a_file.md

 git logs --oneline --follow <file_path>
 ```

-Running the command on the markdown file that you're currently reading prints out the
+Running the command on the Markdown file that you're currently reading prints out the
 following:

 ```sh